 Garnets are a group of minerals that are very much alike.
 These gemstones come in almost every color.
-Red is the most common garnet color, and is found in metamorphic rocks around the world.
+Red is the most common garnet color found in metamorphic rocks worldwide.
 Other colors like green, orange, and purple-red are less common and more valuable.

 February – Amethyst

-Amethyst was as expensive as ruby and emerald until the 19th Century, when Brazil’s large deposits were discovered.
-It was believed to prevent intoxication—amethystos means “not drunk” in ancient Greek.
-Today, as the most valued quartz variety, amethyst is in demand for designer pieces and mass-market jewelry alike, and its purple to pastel hues retain wide consumer appeal.
+Amethyst was as expensive as ruby and emerald until discovered in the 19th Century in Brazil’s large deposits.
+Amethystos means “not drunk” in ancient Greek and believed to prevent intoxication.
+As the most valued quartz variety, amethyst is in demand for designer pieces and mass-market jewelry, and its purple to pastel hues retain broad consumer appeal.

 March – Aquamarine

 Aquamarine’s name comes from the Latin for seawater, and it was said to calm waves and keep sailors safe at sea.
 March’s birthstone is thought to enhance the happiness of marriages.
 The best gems combine high clarity with limpid transparency and blue to slightly greenish blue hues.
 Like many beryls, aquamarine forms large crystals suitable for sizable fashioned gems and carvings.

 Most diamonds formed more than a billion years ago!
 They form about 100 miles (161 kilometers) below the earth’s surface, where the temperature and pressure are just right.
 Diamonds are the hardest natural material on earth.
 They stand for fearlessness and invincibility and are a symbol of love.

 Emerald is the green variety of the mineral beryl.
 (Beryl also includes aquamarine.)
 Small amounts of certain atoms make the emerald bluish-green to green.
 The age of the oldest emeralds from South Africa is almost 3 billion years old!